PeterGuntermann/GuitarTrainingGames/README.md

 -   Game: Chords
     -   You can see suggestions on how to play the rolled chord on a fretboard visualization.
     -   It is possible to choose which chords should be possible to be rolled (e.g. a dialog with checkboxes/slide-toggles).
--   Sidenav shows a cool picture and/or logo
+-   Sidenav shows a cool picture and/or logo.

 # Technical notes